-a price notification system may be appropriate for Hobart with a large pre-booked market and competition.
-However, given the current value of taxi plates it is unclear whether there is sufficient competition in the Hobart market;
+a price notification system may be appropriate for Hobart with a large pre-booked market and competition but given the current value of taxi plates it is unclear whether there is sufficient competition in the Hobart market;

-19 Ibid, p.13.
+&lt;sup>21 Ibid, p.13.

-20 Ibid, p.91.
+&lt;sup>22 Ibid, p.91.

-21 Ibid.p.54.
+&lt;sup>23 Ibid.p.54.

 - a maximum fare system (the current approach) may be appropriate in Launceston due to insufficient competition in the Launceston market reflected by the single network and high taxi plate value; and - a price notification system may be appropriate for other areas of Tasmania given a large pre-booked market and little value in taxi plates.

-Whilst competition does not appear to be necessarity evident within the taxi industry in other areas of Tasmania, the fact that lease plates have neglible value (with some exception in those areas) suggest no economic rent is being earnt.
+Whilst competition does not appear to be necessarily evident within the taxi industry in other areas of Tasmania, the fact that plate leases have negligible value (with some exceptions in those areas) suggest economic rent is not being earnt.
 If taxi operators did increase fares this may either lead to less demand with passengers seeking alternative transport methods or new players entering the market to erode any extra profits.
 That is, the current restriction on the number of licences being released may not be impacting on the achievement of competitive outcomes in other areas of Tasmania.

-Do stakeholders believe that there are sufficient competitive forces in the Hobart and other (non Launceston) markets to consider adopting a price notification system?
+The Regulator asked stakeholders if they believe that there are sufficient competitive forces in the Hobart and other (non Launceston) markets to consider adopting a price notification system?